DDD Academy

 <li>Effects are patterns, side-effects are bugs - How to manage side-effects algebraically</li>

-<li>Reactive patterns in domain modeling</li>
+<li>Reactive patterns in domain modelling</li>

 Format of the workshop